vidarandrebo/backlight-c/README.md

 # backlight-c

 ## Installation
+In `backlight.c`:

-Change the UPPER value to the value specified in `/sys/class/backlight/**/max-brightness`.
+- Change the UPPER value to the value specified in `/sys/class/backlight/**/max-brightness`.

-Change the path in `fopen` to the correct path.
+- Change the path in `fopen` to the correct path.

 Complile the file `gcc -O3 backlight.c -o backlight`